Herpangina

 Most symptomatic patients report malaise.

-Sore throat and pain upon swallowing may develop and precedes the development of the enanthem by a few hours to one day.
+Sore throat and pain upon swallowing may develop and precede the development of the enanthem by a few hours to 1 day.

 Older children frequently report headache and backache.